leapdao/docs/docs/spending-tutorial.md

 In this part, we would take a look at an example spending condition and compile it.

 1. Download, or clone `spending-conditions` repository from [here](https://github.com/leapdao/spending-conditions/blob/master/tools/hashLockCondition.js).
 Solidity source code for the spending condition that we will interact with is located in `/Contracts/SpendingCondition.sol`.
 2. Build the contract.
 Easiest way is to use `truffle compile` in root folder of the downloaded repository assuming you have [Truffle](https://truffleframework.com/) installed.
+Look here(https://truffleframework.com/docs/truffle/getting-started/installation) for notes on installing truffle framework.

 #### Deployment